By: Ashley Rosales, RDN

 Despite growing scientific evidence that was submitted showing beneficial or neutral effects of dairy on chronic disease risk at all fat levels, the Advisory Committee did not recommend consumption of high-fat dairy foods.
 Instead, the Advisory Committee encourages more research focused on the food matrix and its relationship to saturated fat and health outcomes.
 This would provide additional evidence that high quality foods, like certain full-fat dairy, are distinguished as health-promoting.

 The USDA and HHS will consider the Advisory Committee’s final Scientific Report, along with public and agency comments, as the Departments develop the 2020-2025 Dietary Guidelines for Americans.
 The public is invited to submit comments for consideration in the drafting of the final Dietary Guidelines.
-The new docket for public comments can be found here, and will remain open until August 13, 2020, 11:59 pm, ET.
+The new docket for public comments will remain open until August 13, 2020, 11:59 pm, ET.
 Dairy Council submitted its own public comments and encourages others to do the same.